Michael Astor

 The Hon.
 Michael Langhorne Astor (10 April 1916 – 28 February 1980) was a British Conservative Party politician.

 Early life

 Michael Astor was born on 10 April 1916.
-He was the fourth child of Waldorf Astor, 2nd Viscount Astor, and Nancy Witcher Langhorne, both Members of Parliament.
-He attended prep school at St. Michael's, Uckfield, where he was a contemporary of the future writer and painter Denton Welch, who later included him in a short story.
-He was educated at Eton College and gained the rank of captain, serving in the Royal Artillery (Territorial Army).
-He served as an officer during WW2 in "Phantom" GHQ Liaison Regiment.
+He was the fourth of five children born to Waldorf Astor, 2nd Viscount Astor, and Nancy Witcher Langhorne, both Members of Parliament.
+From the age of eight, he was sent to board at St. Michael's preparatory school in Uckfield, Sussex, where he was a contemporary of the future writer and painter Denton Welch, who later included him in a short story.

+Astor was later educated at Eton College and New College, Oxford.

+Military service

+During World War II, Astor served with the Berkshire Yeomanry in the British Territorial Army and in the GHQ Liaison Regiment, also known as the "Phantom Regiment".
+He gained the rank of captain by the end of his military service.
+His younger brother Jakie also served in the Phantom Regiment during the war.

 Career

 He was elected as Conservative Member of Parliament for Surrey East in the 1945 general election.
 He kept his seat in the 1950 election but did not stand in 1951.
-He wrote a memoir, Tribal Feeling, published in 1963, and a novel, Brand, published in 1968.
+He wrote a memoir, Tribal Feeling, published in 1963, and a novel, Brand, published in 1967.

+Astor started serving on the committee of the London Library in 1967, becoming its vice-chair in 1972 and as its chair from 1973 until his death in 1980.